rangle/webpack-workshop-part-two/slides/src/content/3-multi-environment.md

 ### For production

 `source-map`
-- A full SourceMap is emitted as a separate file.
-It adds a reference comment to the bundle so development tools know where to find it.
+- SourceMap as a separate file.
+Adds a reference comment to the bundle (to link to file).

 `hidden-source-map`
-- Same as source-map, but doesn't add a reference comment to the bundle.
-Useful if you only want SourceMaps to map error stack traces from error reports, but don't want to expose your SourceMap for the browser development tools.
+- Same as source-map, but doesn't add a reference comment to the bundle (needs to be manually added to debug).

 `cheap-source-map`
-- A SourceMap without column-mappings ignoring loaded Source Maps.
+- A SourceMap without column-mappings and ignoring loaded Source Maps.

 `cheap-module-source-map`
-- A SourceMap without column-mappings that simplifies loaded Source Maps to a single mapping per line.
+- A SourceMap without column-mappings, loaded Source Maps are single mapping per line

 `nosources-source-map`
-- A SourceMap is created without the sourcesContent in it.
-It can be used to map stack traces on the client without exposing all of the source code.
+- A SourceMap without the sourcesContent in it.
+Can be used to map stack traces on the client without exposing source code.

 ---